nathanjones4323/wj-iv-report-automator/README.md

 * For Windows users, you can [open command prompt following these instructions](https://www.wikihow.com/Open-Terminal-in-Windows)

 3. Copy and paste the following command into the newly opened terminal or command prompt and hit Enter

 ```
 git clone https://github.com/nathanjones4323/wj-iv-report-automator.git
 ```
+> :warning: If you are prompted to download `xcode tools`, then do it.
+You'll need the download to complete and you can re-run the command from step 3 before continuing.

 4. Copy and paste the following command into the same terminal or command prompt

 ```
 cd wj-iv-report-automator && docker compose build && docker compose up
 ```

-Step 4 might take a few minutes if this is the first time setting it up.
+**Step 4 might take a few minutes if this is the first time setting it up**

 5. Check Docker Desktop and you should see 2 "images" in use